bqv/psybnc/README.md

     (Someone got a polish or slovenian dictonary ? *g*)

-17.)psyBNC2.2 is modular.
-If you want to disable modules, just edit the
-    config.h to disable features as like CRYPT, TRANSLATE or PARTYCHANNEL.
+17. psyBNC2.2 is modular.
+If you want to disable modules, just edit the config.h to disable features as like CRYPT, TRANSLATE or PARTYCHANNEL.
-18.)psyBNC allows Hostrestrictions
+18. psyBNC allows Hostrestrictions
     A file named psbnc.hosts keeps all Hosts which may connect to your bouncer.
 Remember, that also linkhosts need to be added.
     Moved to the psybnc.conf file in version 2.2.